Get In Touch Today

 arrow

 A method statement is an incredibly valuable document that can really bolster your business’ health and safety documentation.
 It helps to keep workers safe, ensures tasks and processes are carried out exactly as desired, and offers peace of mind that your business is fully compliant with all current health and safety legislation.
-This guide will look at exactly what a method statement is, how to write a method statement, and offer ideas on what to include in a method statement template.
+This guide will look at exactly what a method statement is and how to write one, and offer ideas on what to include in a method statement template.
 You’ll also find information on how to make sure your method statement is up to date with the help of health and safety experts.

 What Is A Method Statement?